syl20bnr/spacemacs-elpa-mirror/melpa/save-visited-files-readme.txt

 off the saving of files, you need to run (turn-off-save-visited-files-mode)

 Changelog:
+1.4
+ * Add to after-init-hook if run during initialization instead of restoring
+ * immediately.
 1.3
  * Allow saving of dired directories.
  * Add save-visited-files-ignore-directories configuration variable.